Overview & calendar

 Education is one of the most powerful tools to help navigate your Alzheimer's journey.
 The Alzheimer's Association programs are developed by experts in the field and reviewed by their peers for quality.
 We offer several educational programs for families and individuals facing Alzheimer’s, as well as the community at large.
 These programs are free of charge, and to learn more about all upcoming programs available, visit this chapter calendar.

 The Alzheimer's Association offers a number of Alzheimer's and dementia courses available online, 24 hours a day.
+The courses are free, but require you to register.
 Click here to learn more.

 Education program descriptions

 Healthy Living for your Brain and Body: Tips from the Latest Research (NEW NAME)

 This program is designed to offer research-based recommendations about taking care of our brains and our bodies in order to age as well as possible.
 By the end of the program, you will be able to: Identify the reasons for taking care of yourself as you age, list strategies to age well in the following areas; cognitive activity, physical health and exercise, diet and nutrition, social engagement, and make your own plan for healthy aging.

 If you or someone you know is experiencing memory loss of behavioral changes, it’s time to learn the facts.
 This program will discuss the warning signs of Alzheimer’s, what to do if you see the signs in yourself or someone you love, getting a diagnosis and medication options.

 The Basics: Memory Loss, Dementia and Alzheimer's Disease

 If you or someone you know is affected by Alzheimer’s disease or dementia, it’s time to learn the facts.
 This program discusses the difference between normal aging and dementia, explores how the brain works, defines dementia and goes through the different stages of the disease, explains the importance of clinical trials and gives an overview of the programs and services offered by the Alzheimer’s Association.